nodejs/node/onboarding.md

 * Approving a change
-  * Collaborators indicate that they have reviewed and approve of the changes in a pull request using GitHub’s approval interface
+  * Collaborators indicate that they have reviewed and approve of the changes in a pull request using GitHub's approval interface
   * Some people like to comment `LGTM` (“Looks Good To Me”)
-  * You have the authority to approve any other collaborator’s work.
+  * You have the authority to approve any other collaborator's work.
   * You cannot approve your own pull requests.
-  * When explicitly using `Changes requested`, show empathy – comments will usually be addressed even if you don’t use it.
+  * When explicitly using `Changes requested`, show empathy – comments will usually be addressed even if you don't use it.
     * If you do, it is nice if you are available later to check whether your comments have been addressed
     * If you see that the requested changes have been made, you can clear